Massage Benefits During Tough Economic Times.

 Truly, massage is more than a luxury--it's a vital part of self-care that has a positive ripple effect on us as we work, play, and care for others.

 If you think about it, massage is an excellent value.
 The price of massage has remained stable in recent years, as the cost of movies, meals out, and sports events has risen.
-And Massage Advantage offers very competitive rates for your massages.
-Our staff does not want to see consumers eliminating massage from their health care knowing that it is so beneficial for overall health, especailly in stressful times.
+And Restoration Massage offers very competitive rates for your massages.
+Our staff does not want to see consumers eliminating massage from their health care knowing that it is so beneficial for overall health, especially in stressful times.
 So, we provide you and consumers around the United States with an advantage.

 Which of These Has the Power to Improve Your Health and Your Outlook on Life?